 With a sigh Danny rolled over in his bed, burying his head into the pillows.
 He had been lying in bed for almost two hours now but still hadn't managed to fall asleep.
 Then again, how could he after all what happened that night?

 Suddenly, a wisp of blue smoke escaped from his mouth.
-"Oh no," he groaned.
+"Oh no." He groaned.
 "Not again, not now."
-He slowly turned around, and his narrowed eyes opened wide when he saw someone sitting at the foot of his bed.
-"You!" he gasped.
+He slowly turned around, and his narrowed eyes opened wide when he saw someone sitting at the foot of his bed."You!"

 And there was Juukka, looking at the teen with sad eyes.